-The John Anson Ford Theatres complex, one of the oldest performing arts venues in Los Angeles still in use, includes the open air Ford Amphitheatre and intimate indoor [Inside] the Ford theatre.
+The John Anson Ford Theatres complex, one of the oldest performing arts venues in Los Angeles still in use, includes the outdoor Ford Amphitheatre.
 Since its creation in 1994, the Ford Theatre Foundation, in close partnership with the Los Angeles County Arts Commission, has enhanced the cultural vitality of the region by supporting programs that celebrate and reflect the diversity of Los Angeles.
-Since its launch in 2001 and with primary funding from the James Irvine Foundation, the Community Bridges program supports activities that harness the strength and richness of Los Angeles’ multiple cultural identities.
-Through the Community Bridges program, the Ford has become a regional leader in engaging traditionally underrepresented populations.
-To learn more about the Ford, please click here.

 The following positions are currently available: